nckz/nckz.github.io/content/posts/2022-01-22-starting-new-hugo-blog.md

 This can all take a while (minutes/hours) before the automated checks embedded in the GitHub `Settings->Pages` menu will allow you to proceed.
-When all checks are green, the site will be read to preen.
+When all checks are green, the site will be ready to preen.